dbt-labs/docs.getdbt.com/website/blog/2022-08-12-model-timing.md

 ---
 title: "Rooting out resource hogs with the Model Timing tab"
 description: "Monitoring large, complex projects can be difficult.
 When you're running 1,000+ models in a day, how do you know which of those consistently take the longest to run?
-In this article, Bennie Regenold and Barr Yaron show the benefits of the Model Timing Tab in dbt Cloud."
+In this article, Bennie Regenold and Barr Yaron show the benefits of the Model Timing tab in dbt Cloud."
 slug: model-timing-tab
 authors: [bennie_regenold, barr_yaron]
 tags: [analytics craft]
 hide_table_of_contents: false

-date: 2022-08-19
+date: 2022-08-18
 is_featured: true
 ---